 Here’s a question from Washi:

 “I am pretty new to Access.
-Could you explain how can i develop a form to allow me to add some entries to a table”
+Could you explain how can i create a form to allow s the user to add some entries into a table”?

 Thanks for the question.
 Read on for the step-by-step explanation.

-- Open Access 2016 and click on new database.
+- Open Access 2016 and click on New then select Blank Desktop database.

 - Now you’ll be creating a table and its columns.
 For this example, we’ll use a dummy Employees table.